Consolation for Whom?

-The prophecy is read every year on the Shabbat following the Ninth of Av and serves to comfort the nation after it mourns the destruction of the Mikdash.2 What, though, did the prophecy mean to its original audience?
-Did Yeshayahu really intend to console the current generation, those still in exile after the Second Temple's destruction?
-Or, was he speaking, instead, of the people's return home from the first exile in Babylonia?
-But, why would either of these have been relevant to Yeshayahu's contemporaries living over a century before the destruction of the First Temple?
+This prophecy is read every year on the Shabbat following the 9th of Av, and it serves to comfort the nation after it mourns the destruction of the Mikdash.2 What, though, did the prophecy mean to its original audience?
+Did Yeshayahu really intend to console our current generation, those still in exile after the Second Temple's destruction?
+Or, perhaps, was he speaking instead of the people's return home from their first exile in Babylonia?
+Yet, why would either of these have been relevant to Yeshayahu's contemporaries living over a century before the destruction of the First Temple?
 About what else might the prophet be speaking?

 Redemption is at Hand